angular/angular/aio/content/guide/router.md

 Until now, you've defined a single outlet and you've nested child routes under that outlet to group routes together.
-The router only supports one primary _unnamed_ outlet per template,
+The router only supports one primary _unnamed_ outlet per template.

 A template can also have any number of _named_ outlets.
 Each named outlet has its own set of routes with their own components.